October 9, 2018 Evanescence – Synthesis Live (DVD Review)

-Fan favorite “Lacrymosa” sounds massive, but retains its bespelling beauty, while there is a spine-tingling quality to the dramatic pauses injected into “Taking Over Me.”
+Fan favorite “Lacrymosa” sounds massive, but retains its bespelling beauty.
 Lee follows these with “My Heart Is Broken,” which takes on a particular weighty significance in our current, heated political climate.
 She does not provide a lot of onstage banter between songs, but can you blame the lady?
 The power of those pipes must be conserved for her flawless delivery.

 Of course, Lee does take a moment during the performance to note that sharing the stage with an orchestra has been a lifelong, childhood dream.
 Then, the crowd explodes as she begins the lead into “Lithium,” which receives a re-imagining that is guaranteed to bring you chills.
 Similarly, the crowd welcomes the hit-single “Bring Me to Life” with open arms.